fac/hmrc-marginal-relief-calculator-backend/README.md

 # Marginal Relief Calculator

-This service provides an API for calculating the marginal relief and corporation tax liablity, based on the available configuration for financial years.
-It also provides a break-down of the calculation to interpreting how the marginal relief and CT liablity was calculated.
+This service provides an API for calculating the marginal relief and corporation tax liability, based on the available configuration for financial years.
+It also provides a break-down of the calculation to interpreting how the marginal relief and CT liability was calculated.

+The service has three end points: calculate, associated companies and config year.
 ## Running in DEV mode

+To run the service you need the following installed: `Java 1.8`, `Mongo 4.0.25`, `sbt 1.7.1`

 To start the service locally, execute the following command